huggingface/optimum-intel/examples/neural_compressor/question-answering/README.md

 using the [Intel Neural Compressor ](https://github.com/intel/neural-compressor) library for question answering tasks.

+For quantization, INC has integrated the [IPEX (Intel Extension for PyTorch)](https://github.com/intel/intel-extension-for-pytorch) post training static quantization.
+The flag `--use_ipex` can be passed along to use INC IPEX backend and `--bf16 --no_cuda` will enable mixed precision.

 For pruning, we support snip_momentum(default), snip_momentum_progressive, magnitude, magnitude_progressive, gradient, gradient_progressive, snip, snip_progressive and pattern_lock.
 You can refer to [the pruning details](https://github.com/intel/neural-compressor/tree/master/neural_compressor/pruner#pruning-types).

 > **_Note:_** At present, neural_compressor only support to prune linear and conv ops.
 So if we set a target sparsity is 0.9, it means that the pruning op's sparsity will be 0.9, not the whole model's sparsity is 0.9.
 For example: the embedding ops will not be pruned in the model.